ritstudentgovernment/BikeShare/README.md

 About
 =====
-This Bike Share application is developed using ASP.NET MVC, with a PostgreSQL database and Bootstrap for styling.
-SG specific customizations and branding are in the SG-branding branch.
-To use MSSQL, just change the connection string to point to a MSSQL database.
+This Bike Share application is developed using ASP.NET MVC, with a MSSQL database and Bootstrap for styling.

 Installation/Deployment
 =======================